-It might not offer the finest drive among its peers, but it’s pretty much defined the segment since it invented it - if you ignore the BMW 3 Series Compact, which you should.
+Where the car does fall down is with its driving dynamics compared to its peers - if you ignore the BMW 3 Series Compact, which you should.
 It’s stuck to the same formula ever since and while rivals at BMW and Mercedes-Benz offer more interest behind the wheel, that’s done little to dent the success of Audi’s premium hatchback.

-The A3’s been a hatch since it was conceived, but it’s also offered in cabriolet and, more recently, saloon guises, Audi’s quest to fill every conceivable niche both impressive and ambitious.
-There's a five-door Sportback, too, while quattro GmbH gets involved at the top of the range with the S3 and RS3 - the latter only being offered in five-door Sportback form.
+The A3 has been a hatchback since its inception, but can also be purchased as both a cabriolet and, more recently, as a saloon.
+There's even a five-door Sportback while quattro GmbH gets involved at the top of the range with the S3 and RS3 - the latter only being offered in five-door Sportback form.
 Front and four-wheel drive, manuals and S tronic DSG automatics and a range of turbocharged petrol and economical diesels powering it, there’s even a plug-in hybrid e-tron model.
 If you cannot find an A3 to suit you, then you might just be a bit too picky.

 Given its fairly humble underpinnings the Audi A3 has a fairly decent stab at being decent to drive, but it’s more about being inoffensive, classy and rounded than focusing on any real dynamism.
 That’s absolutely fine for the majority of those who will buy it, but others might write it off as merely pretty, well-built transport.
 Certainly a BMW 1 Series is a more entertaining drive - largely thanks to its rear-wheel drive chassis - but the A3 is not without some appeal.
 There’s quattro four-wheel drive on higher power versions, but they’ll not turn you into Stig (Blomqvist), nor turn the A3 into anything approaching an Ur-Quattro tearing through Kielder.